MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsTerminateComputeSystem.md

 `computeSystem`

-The handle to the compute system to terminate
+The handle to the compute system to terminate.

 `operation`

-The handle to the operation that tracks the terminate operation
+The handle to the operation that tracks the terminate operation.

 `options`